-The water will then be moved to a sedimentation basin.
+After Coagulation and Flocculation, the water is then moved to a sedimentation basin.
 Sedimentation is the process of separating small particles and sediments in the water.
 This method utilizes gravity, pulling the heavier deposits to the bottom of the water to form a sludge layer.

 The process should occur naturally but can be artificially stimulated through mechanical assistance during the water treatment.
 This additional process is referred to as thickening.
 The sludge is consequently hauled away to a landfill site.

-Finally, water is filtered using rapid gravity filters.
-Sand is commonly used in this filter to remove any additional sediment or particles from the water.
+After sedimentation, the water is filtered using rapid gravity filters.
+This filter commonly uses sand to remove additional sediment or particles from the water.

 The Water is Disinfected

-These departments employ specific parameters to aid in the detection of potentially harmful contaminants.
-Each indicator has an acceptable limit; if it exceeds that limit, there may be issues.
+They use specific parameters to aid in the detection of potentially harmful contaminants.
+Each parameter has an acceptable limit that if exceeded, would deem the water unsafe for consumption.
 Some of the most common tap water parameters are as follows: